-Ever since the summer of 2018, Bayern Munich have been chasing Leroy Sane, and just won’t give up.
-The umpteen-time German champions are in the market for new wingers after Franck Ribery and Arjen Robben both retired, so it’s no surprise that their attentions have turned towards arguably Germany’s best winger, who is back to full fitness after a knee ligament injury curtailed his season before it even began.
+Ever since the summer of 2018, Bayern Munich have been chasing Sane, and just didn’t give up.
+The umpteen-time German champions were in the market for new wingers after Franck Ribery and Arjen Robben both retired, so it’s no surprise that their attentions turned towards arguably Germany’s best winger, who is back to full fitness after a knee ligament injury curtailed his season before it even began.

-In a normal transfer situation, the next step would be to open official dialogue between the two clubs to talk fees, contracts and personal terms, but Bayern seem to have gone down the rogue route.
+In a normal transfer situation, the next step would be to open official dialogue between the two clubs to talk fees, contracts and personal terms, but Bayern went down the rogue route.

-Bayern made their first move for the 23-year-old, which was seemingly rebuffed by the English champions, leading to Bayern President Uli Hoeness saying:
+Munich made their first move for the 24-year-old, which was seemingly rebuffed by the English champions, leading to Bayern President Uli Hoeness saying:

 I would be a bit sceptical [if a move for Sane went through].
 It is unlikely that it will work out.
 We are talking about crazy sums of money.Uli Hoeness, June 3rd 2019

 Ah so that’s the end of that then right?
 Nope.
-Ever since then, Bayern have publically flirted with Sane.
+Ever since, Bayern have publically flirted with Sane.
 You could even call it…’tapping up’.

 Over a month later, Bayern Chairman Karl-Heinz Rummenigge was still convinced the club could turn Sane’s head, stating: